lusanex/Homework/homework/week2/Big_O_notation.md

-* Two loops the first loop is repeated n times the inner loop grows by 1 following the natural number series pattern { 1, 2, 3 ... ...n }  to get the total number we use the next formula  ![alt n (n + 0) / 2](./img/formula.gif)\
+* Two loops the first loop is repeated n times the inner loop grows by 1 following the natural number series pattern { 1, 2, 3 ... ...n }  to get the total numbers we use the next formula  ![alt n (n + 0) / 2](./img/formula.gif)\
 To get the total steps we multiplie the outer loop by the inner loop:\
 \